 Selected statements contained in this release constitute "forward-looking statements," as that term is used in the Private Securities Litigation Reform Act of 1995 (the "Act").
 The Company wishes to take advantage of the safe harbor provisions included in the Act.
-Forward-looking statements relect the Company's current expectations, estimates or projections concerning future results or events.
-These statements are often identified by the use of forward-looking words or phrases such as "believe," "anticipate," "may," "could," "should," "would," "intend," "plan," "will," "likely," "expect," "estimate," "project," "position," "strategy," "target," "aim," "seek," "foresee" and similar words or phrases.
-These forward-looking statements relating to: future or expected cash positions, liquidity and ability to access financial markets and capital; outlook, strategy or business plans; the anticipated benefits of the Company's separation from Worthington Enterprises, Inc. (the "Separation"); the expected financial and operational performance of, and future opportunities for, the Company following the Separation; future or expected growth, growth potential, forward momentum, performance, competitive position, sales, volumes, cash flows, earnings, margins, balance sheet strengths, debt, financial condition or other financial measures; pricing trends for raw materials and finished goods and the impact of pricing changes; the ability to improve or maintain margins; expected demand or demand trends for the Company's operations; activates and sexet sales; anticipated in nervosenents and efficiencies in costs, operations, joint ventures, headcount reductions and facility dispositions, shudowns and consolidations; projected capacity and the alignment of operations with demand; the ability to operate profitably and generate cash in down markets; the ability to capture and maintain market share and to develop or take advantage of future opportunities, new businesses, new products and new markets; expected forential; the even-chang
+Forward-looking statements reflect the Company's current expectations, estimates or projections concerning future results or events.
+These statements are often identified by the use of forward-looking words or phrases such as believe," "anticipate," "may," "could," "should," "would," "will," "likely," "expect," "estimate," "project," "position," "strategy," "target," "aim," "seek," "foresee" and similar words or phrases.
+These forward-looking words or phrases.
+These forward-looking the Separation, statements relating to: future or expected cash positions, liquidity and ability to access financial markets and capital; outlook, strategy or business plans; the anticipated benefits of the Company's separation from Worthington Enterprises, Inc. (the "Separation"); the expected financial and operational performance of, and future opportunities for, the Company following the Separation; future or expected growth, growth potential, forward momentum, performance, competitive position, sales, volumes, cash flows, earnings, margins, balance sheet strengths, debt, financial condition or other financial measures; pricing trends for raw materials and finished goods and the impact of pricing changes; the ability to improve or maintain margins; expected demand or demand trends for the Company or its markets; additions to product in measures; pricing trends for raw materials and finished goods and the impact of pricing changes; the ability to improve performance and competitive position at the Company or its markets; additions to product in new markets; expected benefits from transformation and innovation efforts; the ability to improve performance and competitive position at the Company's operations; anticipated working capital newspan and the projected profitability